romGreen/mobile-automation/README.md

 #### testCreateBugBasic
 **What it does:**
 1. Navigates to Create Bug form (works from any page)
-2. Fills all required fields (Bug ID, Date, Title, Steps to Recreate, Expected Result, Actual Result, Status, Severity, Priority, Detected By, Fixed By, Date Closed)
+2. Fills required fields (Bug ID, Date..)
-3. Attaches a file
-4. Submits the form
+3. Submits the form
-5. Navigates to View Bugs tab and verifies the bug appears in the list by Bug ID
+4. Navigates to View Bugs tab and verifies the bug appears in the list by Bug ID

 **Validation:** Waits for bug with the specified Bug ID to appear in the bugs list, confirming successful creation.